 Unlike many of the country’s largest auto insurers, American Family Insurance only sells car insurance in 19 states.
 It offers a full line of personal and business insurance, including homeowners, health, and life policies.
 The company was founded as an insurer for farmers in 1927.

 The young adult driver profiles we used in our auto insurance rate study will find representative rates at American Family that are a mixed bag.
-The study premium for the young adult female profile is about $100 below the average for the nine companies in our study.
-On the other hand, American Family's study rate for the young adult male profile is about $40 higher than the national average.
+The study premium for the young adult female profile is about $60 below the average for the nine companies in our study.
+On the other hand, American Family's study rate for the young adult male profile is just about at the national average.

 Car Insurance Discounts for Young Adults

 There are, however, many auto insurance discounts that young drivers may qualify to receive.
-One of the biggest money-savers you might be eligible to receive is a multi-policy discount.
-Most insurers will provide a substantial discount when you have your car insured with the same insurance company you use for your renters or homeowners coverage.
-Merging your policies with a spouse or domestic partner may qualify you for a multi-car or multi-line discount.
-Of course, you should consider whether their driving record, credit score, or vehicle's characteristics could have a detrimental effect on your rates.
+One of the biggest you can potentially be eligible for is a multi-policy discount.
+Most insurers will provide a substantial discount when you have your car insured with the same company you use for your renters or homeowners coverage.
+Merging your policies with a spouse or domestic partner may qualify you for a multi-vehicle or multi-line discount.
+However, you should consider whether their driving record, credit score, or vehicle's characteristics will have a detrimental effect on your rates.

 College graduates should check with their school’s alumni department to see if they have relationships with any insurance companies.
 Many alumni associations offer affinity discounts as a perk of being a member.